gitlabhq/gitlabhq/doc/user/project/pages/introduction.md

 Remember that GitLab Pages are by default branch/tag agnostic and their deployment relies solely on what you specify in `.gitlab-ci.yml`.
-You can limit the `pages` job with the [`only` parameter](../../../ci/yaml/README.md#onlyexcept-basic), whenever a new commit is pushed to a branch that will be used specifically for your pages.
+You can limit the `pages` job with the [`only` parameter](../../../ci/yaml/README.md#onlyexcept-basic), whenever a new commit is pushed to a branch used specifically for your pages.

-That way, you can have your project's code in the `master` branch and use an orphan branch (let's name it `pages`) that will host your static generator site.
+That way, you can have your project's code in the `master` branch and use an orphan branch (let's name it `pages`) to host your static generator site.

 You can create a new empty branch like this: